 Much remains to be done to address unsafe NCHD working hours, with the integrity of the data, the culture within the medical profession, and the political will for reform, among the stumbling blocks.
 Catherine Reilly reports

 The alleged cover-up of NCHD shifts exceeding 24 hours, on the instruction of some hospitals, is being investigated through a new IMO survey.
 It is a concern that casts further doubt on HSE compliance data for the 24-hour maximum shift and 48-hour average working week under the European Working Time Directive (EWTD).

 As reported in the Medical Independent (MI) in 2019, the IMO has contended that many hospitals were submitting NCHDs’ rostered hours, rather than actual hours worked, to the HSE.
-But this is not an abstract paper trial; it impacts lives.
+But this is not an abstract paper trail; it impacts lives.
 Fatigue, career change, emigration, deteriorating wellbeing and mental health – and medical error – are all associated with excessive and unsafe working hours in healthcare.

 “To be honest, I can’t over emphasise the negative effect 24-hour in-house call shifts had on me,” a doctor, who has completed basic specialist training (BST) but plans to leave hospital medicine, told MI.

 According to an IMO survey of NCHD members on hours worked in September 2019, around half reported working over 24 hours, compared with 3 per cent non-compliance recorded in HSE statistics.
 The HSE reported 81 per cent compliance with the 48-hour maximum working week, compared with 14 per cent compliance cited by the union.

 The HSE as employer is an important stakeholder in resolving this issue, but it is not the only one.
 Relevant Government departments, training bodies, and the Medical Council all have key responsibilities in relation to the working conditions of doctors.
 But a shared responsibility seems to have invited a lack of ownership.